-There are several types of anesthesia for patients undergoing hand surgery.
-These include local, regional, or general anesthesia.
-The type used depends on several factors.
-Surgical factors, including the type and length of the surgery are assessed.
-The patient’s health and other medical conditions are also assessed.
-Also considered are the preferences of the patient, surgeon, and anesthesiologist.
+The type of anesthesia used for each hand surgery depends on several factors.
+The first is the surgery itself, including the type and length of the procedure.
+The patient’s health and other medical conditions are also considered.
+Finally, and most importantly, the preferences of the patient, surgeon, and anesthesiologist are taken into account.
 Together, the patient and the treatment team decide on a type of anesthesia.

-With regional anesthesia, parts of the body are put to sleep by injecting numbing medicine through a needle placed along the path of nerves.
+With regional anesthesia, specific parts of the body are put to sleep by injecting numbing medicine through a needle or catheter placed along the path of the targeted nerves.
 This may be around the collarbone or neck, under the arm, at the wrist, in the palm, or around the finger.
-It may also be through an IV in the arm.
+As with local anesthesia, relaxing medication may be given through an IV line, as well.
 Regional anesthesia uses numbing medications that can provide between one and 24 hours of pain relief.
-As with local anesthesia, relaxing medication may be given through an IV line.
-Many times, ultrasound is used to visualize blood vessels, landmarks, and nerves.
-Other times a nerve stimulator is used to help place the medication close to the nerves.
-This causes the arm or hand muscles to twitch and move, which while not painful can feel strange.
-To limit pain during the injection of numbing medicine with a needle, IV medication may be given to help you relax and feel comfortable.
+Many times, an ultrasound is used to visualize blood vessels, landmarks, and nerves, and to guide the numbing medicine or catheter placement.
+Other times, a nerve stimulator is used to help place the medication close to the nerves.
+This stimulator can cause the arm or hand muscles to twitch and move, which while not painful can feel strange.
+To limit pain during the injection of numbing medicine with a needle, IV medication may be given to help the patient relax and feel comfortable.

-© 2020 American Society for Surgery of the Hand
+© 2022 American Society for Surgery of the Hand

 This content is written, edited and updated by hand surgeon members of the American Society for Surgery of the Hand.
 Find a hand surgeon near you.